Clubs & Organizations

 Sponsor: Mrs. Mullins

 The Rubik’s Cube Club provides a forum for students who are interested in solving the cube for the first time OR for students who want to improve their personal best time solving the cube.
 This year the club will form a competition team of 8 members and attempt to solve 25 cubes collectively.
-Club members will host the 4th Annual Holman Middle School Rubik’s Cube Competition.
-The team will have a chance to go to the National Rubik’s Cube Competition in the Spring at Washington D.C..
+Club members will host the Rubik’s Cube Competition: Virginia Regional for Solo and Team competitors.
 Everyone is welcome and membership is free.
-We will meet every second Monday of each month in room 2708.

 Students in the Technology Program, grades 6-8 that would like to grow and become leaders in the 21st Century may join this co-curricular organization and compete in 35 different technology-based competitive events.
 The Technology Student Association is an internationally-recognized and sponsored club.
 More information may be found at www.virginiatsa.org and www.tsaweb.org.